TimonFercho/ann-distributed-key-value-store/evaluation/index/correctness/index-correctness-results.md

 Scenario: search_preassigned_list(): test recall with SIFT1M
       Given: the SIFT1M dataset, n_probe as large as the number of clusters
        When: the files are mapped to memory
-       When: the InvertedLists object is populated with the vectors, ids and list ids and used to initialize an StorageIndex object
+       When: the StorageLists object is populated with the vectors, ids and list ids and used to initialize an StorageIndex object
        When: for each query vector, the closest centroids are determined, their lists are searched for the nearest R neighbors